andrew-paterson/hugo-sundries/README.md

 **Responsive image folder**

-    /responive-images/image-01-400w.jpg
+    /responsive-images/image-01-400w.jpg
-    /responive-images/image-01-1269w.jpg
+    /responsive-images/image-01-1269w.jpg
-    /responive-images/image-01-1350w.jpg
+    /responsive-images/image-01-1350w.jpg
-    /responive-images/image-01-1600w.jpg
+    /responsive-images/image-01-1600w.jpg
-    /responive-images/image-02-200w.jpg
+    /responsive-images/image-02-200w.jpg
-    /responive-images/image-02-600w.jpg
+    /responsive-images/image-02-600w.jpg
-    /responive-images/image-03-400w.jpg
+    /responsive-images/image-03-400w.jpg

 See [https://github.com/andrew-paterson/responsive-images](https://github.com/andrew-paterson/responsive-images) for an NPM module with generates the responsive versions of images based on settings provided.

-Note that ou should never directly refer to the reponsive images in your Hugo templates or content files.
-Treat the main image folde as the dingle source of truth for images, and the reponsive image partial will find the corresponding responsive image sizes for you.
+Note that you should never directly refer to the responsive images in your Hugo templates or content files.
+Treat the main image folder as the dingle source of truth for images, and the responsive image partial will find the corresponding responsive image sizes for you.
 ### Config

-The partial needs to know the base directoiry of your main images folder, as well as the base direcoty that eill contain your responsibve images.
+The partial needs to know the base directory of your main images folder, as well as the base directory that will contain your responsive images.
 See the example config below wit the defaults.

 `config.yml`